IObundle/py2hwsw/README.md

 hardware design process.
 So, we'd like to propose a tool to generate portable Verilog code using a Python API.

+Py2HWSW aims to develop a Python generator of portable Verilog code.
+Py2HW is not a High-Level Synthesis (HLS) language.
+It is instead a tool to help hardware designers produce readable, lint-clean, and portable Verilog code that can be used seamlessly in any FPGA or ASIC.

 This project will benefit from a significant body of work constructed over the years, which is described in the following links.